Nepal – Everest Base Camp

 Equipment and Gear

-You'll need thermal base layers, a fleece jacket and a water/wind proof outershell jacket for the trek.
-When at the teahouse, after sundown and as you ascend higher, down jacket will be required.
-A good down sleeping bag is also needed.
+You will need thermal base layers, a fleece jacket and an outer shell jacket.
+When at the tea house, after sundown and at above 4000m, a down jacket will help keep you warm.
+A down sleeping bag is also needed and provided.

-- The trip scheduled on 2-19 Apr 2017 is part of Women On Mountains (WOM) initiative.
+- The trip scheduled on 20 Apr-7 May 2018 is part of Women On Mountains (WOM) initiative.
 Through WOM, we hope more women can be inspired to challenge themselves and greater awareness can be created for women’s causes.
 You can find out more about WOM activities via WOM's Facebook - Women On Mountains - All Women Challenge.

 |Day||Itinerary||Meals||Altitude At Rest Point|